 And indeed, I had a steady flow of curious spectators dropping in and out of my project as it slowly took shape.
 If nothing else, it kept me super-motivated.

 The Twitter comms continued throughout the weekend.
 In all, I published 10 interim builds of the game plus the final ‘gold’ release at submission time.
-You can find them all on the ‘Published Apps’ page on the project’s dashboard.
+You can find them all in the Publishing Dialog in the Editor.
 So it’s great to show the world your game rising from its foundations, but are there any other benefits to this ‘bare all’ strategy?
 Why yes!
 You get feedback on your game design, you graphical design, your audio, everything!
 Your Twitter followers are your QA team.
 Use them!

 So I was absolutely nailing the comms side of things.
 But there was the little matter of actually making the game.
 I had my simple prototype and now I had to build it out.
 I slowly developed the concept where the player has to explore an undersea environment to locate and salvage 10 pipes and return them to a ‘drop off’ point.
 I also added the necessity to keep the sub topped up with fuel by visiting refuelling points.
 There were a number of challenges that I had to solve.
 I’ll go through the main ones now: